shipperhq/shipperhq.github.io/dev-shipperhq/docs/insight/place-order.md

 You need to use the `PlaceOrder` mutation if:
 * you use a platform that does not have a native ShipperHQ integration ([supported platform list here](https://shipperhq.com/pricing))
-* you want to capture orders outside of the platform (e.g. going headless, building a mobile app, etc.)
+* you want to capture orders outside the platform (e.g., going headless, building a mobile app, etc.)
-* you want to implement a different order capture mechanism on a supported platform (from your CRM, an ERP) leveraging the [Rates API](../rate/overview.md)
+* you want to implement a different order capture mechanism on a supported platform (from your CRM, from an ERP) leveraging the [Rates API](../rate/overview.md)

 To successfully call `PlaceOrder`, you need to generate rates via the [Rates API](../rate/overview.md) first.